M - The Guru Granth Sahib Dictionary | Glossary

 through/for price; through/for wealth/money.

-Grammar: noun, instrumental case; masculine, singular.
+Grammar : noun, instrumental case; masculine, singular.

-Etymology: Lahndi - mul; Sindhi - mulahu; Apabhransh/Prakrit - mulla (price, value/price); Sanskrit - mūlya (मूल्य - actual price, value).
+Etymology : Lahndi - mul; Sindhi - mulahu; Apabhransh/Prakrit - mulla (price, value/price); Sanskrit - mūlya (मूल्य - actual price, value).

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, nominative case; masculine, singular.

 mūṛ